SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 ### Zoom

-Zoom is the video conferencing software used for this bootcamp classes.
+Zoom is the video conferencing software used for this program classes.
 Each section has its own Zoom room, and the link to this room will be found at the top of each section's Disco channel.

 - **Installation:**
   - Download the Zoom Client for Meetings [here](https://zoom.us/download).